open-telemetry/opentelemetry-specification/specification/context/context.md

 - Any `Span` created by `StartSpan` MUST be a non-recording `Span`.
 - `Propagator#Inject` MUST NOT modify the carrier.
-- `Propagator#Extract` MUST return the `Context` passed to it as an argument unchanged.
-- `Metrics` MUST NOT be recorded.

 If this key is not set it is assumed to be `false`.
 The `get` method for this key MAY return `false` if the key is unset.